a-morales/kwm/examples/README.md

 ### Default Binds:
-Note: "Secure Keyboard Entry" must be disabled for binds to work while inside a terminal.
+Note: "Secure Keyboard Entry" must be disabled for binds to work.

     - prefix-key: ctrl-s